Yves Triantafyllos

 Yves Triantafyllos (alternative spellings Triantafil(l)os, Triandafyl(l)os, Triandafil(l)os; Greek: Υβ Τριαντάφυλλος; born 27 October 1948) is a French former professional footballer who played as a striker.

 Having been part of France's squad for the 1968 Summer Olympics, Triantafyllos made one appearance for the France national team in a friendly against Hungary in 1975.

+After returning to AS Saint-Étienne in 1974, Triantafyllos played a decisive role in the club's comeback against Hajduk Split in the 1974–75 European Cup.
+On 6 November 1974, he scored in the 82nd and 104th minutes as Saint-Étienne overturned a 4–1 first-leg deficit with a 5–1 victory after extra time to advance to the quarter-finals.

 Personal

 His father was born in Constantinople, and immigrated in France.
 His mother was French, and his Greek name is Konstantinos.